 Making the leap from the king of backgammon during the 1970s to one of the many millions who became caught up in the poker craze three decades later posed a new challenge and even offered the rare chance of reinvention.
-Paul found a new game filled with chaos, but like even the game’s greatest players wasn’t able to create any sense of order.
+Paul found a new game filled with chaos, but even the game’s greatest players weren’t able to create any sense of order.

 You wouldn’t have known about Paul’s mastery of other games by looking at him in his later years, which were mostly spent grinding low-stakes poker games in Las Vegas, with the occasional tournament cash here and there.
 He rarely talked about his life before poker.
 The last time I saw Paul was a month ago.
 He was playing in a $70 buy-in nightly tournament at the Orleans.